-A very real opportunity to extend your GIS career.
+- Providing you a very real opportunity to develop your GIS career

-As the GIS Coordinator in Christchurch, you will work as part of a dedicated team of professionals based around the country and play a key role in providing Geospatial information services internally and externally.
-This is an opportunity for someone who is established in their GIS career, but is looking for the next career step.
+As a distributed Geospatial Information Analysts (GIS) in Hamilton you will work as part of a dedicated team of professionals based around the country and play a key role in providing Geospatial information analysis services internally and externally.
+This is an opportunity for someone who has embarked on their GIS career, but is looking for their next career step.

 Eligibility to work in New Zealand is mandatory, including a valid work visa covering the whole period of employment if applying internationally.

 Please apply online via the DOC Careers Centre.
-Applications must include a cover letter, CV and evidence of the required capabilities as per the role description.
+Applications must include a cover letter and CV.

 DOC is committed to a diverse workforce that represents the communities we serve, and to creating an inclusive workplace culture.